Great Tibet Tour Logo GREAT TIBET TOUR ®

 The religious system of Labrang Monastery is mainly composed of Six Tratsang(monastic colleges or institutes), exploring esoteric Buddhism, theology, medicine, astrology and law.
 Mejung Tosamling is the center, also known as the Great Sutra Hall, the venue for academic meetings.
 There are hundreds of temples in total including the front hall building, front courtyard, main hall and back hall, covering an area of more than ten acres.
 It is a mixed structure of Tibetan style and ancient palace style.
 There are gilt copper tiles, copper goats, Dharma wheels, flags, treasure vases and other decorations on the top.
 It mainly focuses on exoteric and emphasizes the study of the five major treatises written by Indian Buddhists ("Commentary on Valid Cognition", "Sutra of Adamantine Transcendent Wisdom", " Mūlamadhyamaka-kārikā", "Soul Theory of the Buddhists" and "On Vinaya").

-All the Buddhist temples in the monastery are built with local stone, wood, soil ramie as building materials, and metal is rarely used.
+All the Buddhist temples in the monastery are built with local stone, wood, and soil ramie as building materials, but metal is rarely used.
 The overall building is wide at the bottom and narrow at the top, almost trapezoidal, with stone on the outside and wood on the inside.
 Each temple is painted with red, yellow, white and other earthy pigments according to its different functions and levels.
 Colorful curtains are hung on the eaves of the balconies.
-Gold-plated copper Dharma wheels and yin-yang beasts are placed on the tops and walls of large and medium-sized buildings. , vase, banner, golden dome, lion.
+Gold-plated copper Dharma wheels and yin-yang beasts are placed on the tops and walls of large and medium-sized buildings, vases, banners, golden domes, lions.
 Some palaces also integrated and absorbed the architectural achievements of the Han people, adding palace-style roofs and covering them with gilt copper tiles or green glazed tiles.

 Labrang Monastery houses more than 60,000 scriptures of all kinds, divided into 12 categories, including the whole collection, philosophy, tantra, medicine, statement, embellished rhyme, history, religion, biography, craftsmanship, mathematics, and poetry, making it the monastery with the largest collection of books.